-You must be either ignorant or new to the earth to not know that our planet is dying, and along with it, the humans.
-We are on a verge of the biggest collapse of a society in the time period that humans have inhabited this earth.
+You must be either ignorant or new to the earth to not know that our planet is dying, and along with with it, the humans.
+We are on the verge of the biggest collapse of a society in the time period that humans have inhabited this earth.

-The temperature around the world has been rising due to atmospheric changes caused by us, the temperature has been risen in average of 0.01 degree per year in recent decades, now that is not much, to an ignorant mind that we all fall under.
+The temperature around the world has been rising due to atmospheric changes caused by us, the temperature has risen in the average of 0.01 degrees per year in recent decades, now that is not much, to an ignorant mind that we all fall under.

 But if our temperature increases with 2 degrees from previous decades, we are in trouble, our ice packs and glaciers will melt, our sea level will rise and we will wake up with a jolt and wondered what happened.

 Global Warming and Global Dimming are two man-made problems that are causing the earth\’s delicate bio-sphere to react irrationally.
 Earth is a living “thing” and we are a part of it.
-Think of earth as a balloon; it has a thin layer that controls the earths balanced climate (green gases), it lets in rays from the sun to heath up and it lets heat radiated by earth out of the atmosphere.
+Think of the earth as a balloon; it has a thin layer that controls the earth’s balanced climate (green gases), it lets in rays from the sun to heat up and it lets heat radiated by earth out of the atmosphere.

-Green gases are a natural to earth as well as man mad, when green gases get trapped in the atmosphere they absorbs the heat radiated by the earth and subsequently warms the atmosphere.
-Greenhouse gases include water vapor, carbon dioxide (CO2), methane (CH4), nitrous oxide (N2O), halogenated fluorocarbons (HCFCs), ozone (O3), perfluorinated carbons (PFCs), and hydrofluorocarbons (HFCs).
+Green gases are natural to earth as well as man mad, when green gases get trapped in the atmosphere they absorb the heat radiated by the earth and subsequently warms the atmosphere.
+Greenhouse gases include water vapour, carbon dioxide (CO2), methane (CH4), nitrous oxide (N2O), halogenated fluorocarbons (HCFCs), ozone (O3), perfluorinated carbons (PFCs), and hydrofluorocarbons (HFCs).

 The two most interesting gases, which we can control, are carbon monoxide and methane.

-Carbon monoxide is a colorless, odorless, poisonous gas, produced by incomplete burning of carbon-based fuels, including gasoline, oil, and wood.
+Carbon monoxide is a colourless, odourless, poisonous gas, produced by incomplete burning of carbon-based fuels, including gasoline, oil, and wood.
 Even cigarette smoke contains carbon monoxide.

-Methane is lighter than air, colorless, odorless, and flammable.
+Methane is lighter than air, colourless, odourless, and flammable.
 It occurs in natural gas, as firedamp in coal mines, from landfills, as a by-product of petroleum refining, fermenting cow manure, and as a product of decomposing matter in swamps.

 These are natural gases that have existed since the beginning of our planet, and have not caused any problems to humans except for in the last 100 years; why now?

-By cutting down trees, and clear cut large areas carbon monoxide rises up while in the past the trees was absorbing the carbon monoxide a filtered it.
-With clear cutting we created soil erosion letting methane gas to go up in our atmosphere while in the past it was absorbed by our soil.
+By cutting down trees, and clear cut large areas carbon monoxide rises up while in the past the trees were absorbing the carbon monoxide a filtered it.
+With clear-cutting, we created soil erosion letting methane gas go up in our atmosphere while in the past it was absorbed by our soil.

-Carbon Monoxide is very poisonous gas, people around our planet die every day of carbon monoxide poisoning, often due to burning woods, gas or oil that get trapped inside a small area such as a house, building or vehicle.
+Carbon Monoxide is a very poisonous gas, people around our planet die every day of carbon monoxide poisoning, often due to burning woods, gas or oil that gets trapped inside a small area such as a house, building or vehicle.

-The incomplete combustion of fossil fuels and wood releases soot in to the atmosphere, the soot absorb solar energy and reflects sunlight back into space, and dims the surface of the ocean by absorbing solar radiation.
+The incomplete combustion of fossil fuels and wood releases soot into the atmosphere, the soot absorbs solar energy and reflects sunlight back into space, and dims the surface of the ocean by absorbing solar radiation.

-The situation is very dire, global dimming have masked the effect of global warming to some extent and that resolving global dimming may therefore lead to increases in predictions of future temperature rise.
+The situation is very dire, global dimming has masked the effect of global warming to some extent and that resolving global dimming may, therefore, lead to increases in predictions of future temperature rise.

-Climatologists are stressing that the roots of both global dimming causing pollutants, and global warming causing greenhouse gases, have to be dealt with together and soon.
+Climatologists are stressing that the roots of both global dimmings causing pollutants, and global warming causing greenhouse gases, have to be dealt with together and soon.